uladaharanina/Subquery/presentation.md

 );

 ```
-(For Track table, we will get all rows, because unit is the same)

 - <bColumn Subqueries (Correlated):</b> A subquery that refers to columns from the outer query.
 Correlated subqueries are evaluated once for each row processed by the outer query.